PINK POWER IN THE PARKS FOR BREAST CANCER IRELAND

-Dublin’s Phoenix Park will turn pink tomorrow, Saturday 19th October and then the following day, Sunday 20th October, the pink movement will travel to Kilkenny Castle Park where the event will be supported by Aut Even Hospital.
-This emotive series kicked off on Saturday October 5th in Chicago’s Diversey Harbor when sporting legend and Great Pink Run Patron, Sonia O’Sullivan led out the inaugural Chicago run.
+Dublin’s Phoenix Park will turn pink tomorrow, Saturday, October 19, and then the following day, Sunday, October 20.
+The pink movement will next travel to Kilkenny Castle Park where the event will be supported by Aut Even Hospital.
+This emotive series kicked off on Saturday, October 5, in Chicago’s Diversey Harbor when sporting legend and Great Pink Run Patron, Sonia O’Sullivan, led out the inaugural Chicago run.

-Between 30-50% of all cancer cases are preventable according to the World Health Organisation which claims that regular physical activity and the maintenance of a healthy body weight, along with a healthy diet, can considerably reduce cancer risk.
+Between 30%-50% of all cancer cases are preventable, according to the World Health Organisation, which claims that regular physical activity and the maintenance of healthy body weight, along with healthy diet, can considerably reduce cancer risk.

-Michael Patten, Group HR and Corporate Affairs Director of Glanbia plc. comments, “Good nutrition and fitness are widely recognised as helping to protect against cancer and support overall health and wellbeing.
-We are very proud, once again to be involved with this fantastic event that supports the pioneering research work of Breast Cancer Ireland.
-Many of our employees and their families have been taking part in the events in Chicago, Dublin and Kilkenny and we are looking forward to continuing this association into the future”
+Michael Patten, Group HR and Corporate Affairs Director of Glanbia plc., comments, “Good nutrition and fitness are widely recognised as helping to protect against cancer and support overall health and wellbeing.
+Once again, we are very proud to be involved with this fantastic event that supports the pioneering research work of Breast Cancer Ireland.
+Many of our employees and their families have been taking part in the events in Chicago, Dublin and Kilkenny, and we are looking forward to continuing this association into the future.”

-Margaret Swords, CEO of Aut Even Hospital, Kilkenny adds, “This cause is so close to home for everybody with so many thousands hit directly or indirectly by a breast cancer diagnosis.
-Aut Even is proud to be associated with the event once again and to run with the people of Kilkenny this Sunday”
+Margaret Swords, CEO of Aut Even Hospital, Kilkenny, adds, “This cause is so close to home for everybody with so many thousands hit directly or indirectly by a breast cancer diagnosis.
+Aut Even is proud to be associated with the event once more and to run with the people of Kilkenny this Sunday.”

 Breast Cancer Ireland aims to transform the landscape of breast cancer diagnosis and treatment through ongoing pioneering research that will ultimately transform this disease from often being fatal into a long-term treatable illness.